danivijay/dare-machine/README.md

 Dare Game for Everyone

 ## About
-A date game with customisable datasets of tasks.
+A dare game with customisable datasets of tasks.

 ## Features
 * Datasets designed for various types of people, like couples, friends.